 It’s time to get my garden in the ground… Like really, we’re down to the last few weeks I have to put most of the veggies in the ground in order to have them harvested before first frost next Fall.
 There’s still so much to do… Such as mow down all the grass and weeds in the yard, plot out where my garden is going to grow, and till it up.
+Once it’s planned, I can begin to secure its perimeter using supplies of timber near me to build a sturdy fence that can protect what I grow from unwanted critters and the wind.
 Well, and I have to find a tiller because my family’s tiller seems to have broken down.
 So for now, I’m planning and plotting and ogling all the plants at the local nursery.
 Oh, and sharing my Gardener’s Wishlist with you.
 If you’re in need of garden design or maintenance services, you might want to reach out to someone like Garden-R Garden Maintenance to turn your garden into a great outdoor living space!

 Planning My Garden